Trinity follows all school policies and procedures as appropriate

 Procedures to be followed – The following statement sets out the procedures that will be taken whenever there are reasons to suspect that a child is subject to any form of emotional, physical or sexual abuse.

-Any sign of mark/injury to a child observed on arrival at the setting will be recorded.
+Any sign of mark/injury to a child observed on arrival at the setting will be recorded on the school's online recording system (CPOMS).

 - The designated Child Protection Person will discuss the concern with the parent/carer.